Why pursue an MEL or MHLP? To make a difference

 In this series – Why pursue a postgraduate degree? – we take a closer look at some of the reasons why experienced professionals are applying to the MEL and MHLP.

 It’s a great thing when your work aligns with your values and goals – when you’re using your expertise and skills to contribute to positive change and making a difference in the lives of others.
 But for many of us, this is not the reality.
 It doesn’t have to stay that way.

 The MEL and MHLP programs can offer a path to a career in line with your personal values, where your work is engaging, meaningful and inspiring.

-The unique hybrid nature of these postgraduate programs can give you the skills to shift into more fulfilling work.
+The unique interdisciplinary nature of these postgraduate programs can give you the skills to shift into more fulfilling work.
 Business and leadership courses make up about 40 per cent of the program and are offered through UBC Sauder’s Robert H. Lee Graduate School, and industry-specific technical classes are taught through UBC Faculty of Applied Science.
 This combination gives students the business and technical knowledge to confidently pivot into a related industry or a position that is better aligned with their values.

 Alumni who are making an impact

 Colin Jeffrey came to the MEL in Urban Systems with a background in mechanical engineering and experience in manufacturing.
 He was looking for the “opportunity to work in a rewarding field where your actions are ultimately improving society.”
 The MEL gave him the technical expertise he would need to move into an industry sector more aligned with his social and environmental values.

 With his newfound technical knowledge in urban systems and his business and leadership skills, Jeffrey was hired as a project and utility management engineer to develop asset management plans for municipalities – working on district energy systems and utility projects.